 - Private fuel a separate charge applies where private fuel is provided for an employer provided car, unless the employee reimburses the employer for all private mileage (including travel between home and work).
 The charges are determined by reference to the percentage applying to the company car.
-A set figure of £27,800 for 2023/24 (£25,300 for 2022/23) is multiplied by this percentage to determine the taxable benefit. - Van the scale benefit charge for the unrestricted use of an employer provided van is £3,9600 for 2023/24 (£3,600 for 2022/23).
+A set figure of £27,800 for 2024/25 (£27,800 for 2023/24) is multiplied by this percentage to determine the taxable benefit. - Van the scale benefit charge for the unrestricted use of an employer provided van is £3,960 for 2024/25 (£3,960 for 2023/24).
 Where the restricted private use condition is met no benefit arises.
-Where an employer also provides fuel for unrestricted private use an additional fuel charge of £757applies (£688 for 2022/23).
+Where an employer also provides fuel for unrestricted private use an additional fuel charge of £757 applies (£757 for 2023/24).
 Please do get in touch if you would like to ensure that employee van use meets the restricted private use condition. - Cheap or interest free loans no benefit will be taxed where the loan does not exceed £10,000. - Medical insurance the cost of providing medical insurance is a taxable benefit.